 The inner medulla produces adrenalin and noradrenalin also known as norepinephrine and epinephrine.
 The cortex is under the control of hormones produced in the brain and the medulla is under the control of the nervous system.

 Healthy adrenal glands are vital for women who are peri- and post-menopausal.
 The adrenal glands are responsible for producing the majority of sex hormones in a menopausal woman once the ovaries stop functioning.
 If the adrenal glands are fatigued and not ready for menopause, there will be an exaggeration of menopausal symptoms such as hot flashes, weight gain, sleep problems, bone loss, mood swings, depression, anxiety, loss of sex drive and vaginal dryness.
 Healthy adrenals ensure an easy transition into menopause and beyond.
-A vast majority of the women I see in practice approach menopause with adrenal fatigue leading to severe menopausal symptoms and hormone dysfunction.
+A vast majority of the women I see in practice approach menopause with adrenal imbalances leading to severe menopausal symptoms and hormone dysfunction.

 Aldosterone is produced by the cortex and causes sodium absorption and potassium excretion.
 Low salt diets and high water intake put a major stress on the adrenal glands to retain as much salt as possible as the blood becomes more diluted from the extra water intake.
 One of the easiest ways to maintain healthy adrenals is to consume a half- teaspoon of unrefined celtic sea salt every morning with a few glasses of water.
 It’s important to consume half of your bodyweight in ounces of water every day but it must be balanced with salt to remove stress from the adrenal glands.